alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 If FooBook decides to represent itself as a non-participant, then it **MUST NOT** have any access to PCASM.
 (Integrity of Participation / Non-Participation)

-If FooBook decides to represent itself as a participant, then it **MUST NOT** have privileged access to PCASM, for instance via direct database access, but it **MAY** have "normal" access to PCASM of conversations where it is a participant.
+If FooBook decides to represent itself as a participant, then it **MUST NOT** have exceptional access to PCASM, despite being the provider of the service - for instance via raw database access or network sniffing.
+However it **MAY** participate in E2ESM conversations in a "normal" way, and thereby have "normal" access to intra-conversation PCASM.
 (Integrity of Participation, Equality of Participation)

 FooBook **MAY** retain means to eject reported abusive participants from a conversation.
 (Decrease in Closure of Participation)